 One of the best resources for determining flood risk in a jurisdiction is Flood Insurance Rate Maps (FIRMs), which are produced by FEMA.
 The FIRM is the official map of a community on which FEMA has delineated both the special flood hazard areas (1% annual chance of flooding) and the risk premium zones applicable to the jurisdiction.
 The effective FIRM date for Union County is September 20th, 2006.
-An enhanced version of the FIRM is shown in Figure 3-3.
+There are Preliminary FIRM maps available for Union County, as of January 30th, 2015.
+The area within Cranford was not studied during this plan update and the Preliminary FIRM shows no change from the Effective FIRM.